SpandanSehgal/sehgalspandan/README.md

 ## 🚀 About Me
-I'm study in class 9th and I live in India.
-I want to be a programmer at **Google**.
+I am Spandan, a student of grade IX I live in India.
+I'm 14 years old.

+I'm a self-learning software developer student and I am a huge fan of @CodeWithHarry It's been 2 years since I started my journey in software development and I'm currently learning Python.

+I have learnt HTML, CSS, JS and some other basic things in my free time.
+And my dream is, to work as a software developer at **Google**.

 👩‍💻 I'm currently working on my new web app